 The weeks before Whistler ski season begins can be torturous–we can literally watch winter arrive as the snowline creeps down the mountain but all that powdery bliss remains just out of reach.

 Many skip the season altogether and book a surf trip to warmer shores but those of us who stick around deal with the anticipation the old fashioned way: we eat, drink, and be merry.

-The best way to hijack the all-consuming anticipation is Cornucopia Whistler, a ten-day, full-immersion of fine food, delicious drinks and all-around revelry taking place November 10-20, 2016 but there is another Whistler tradition that thrives in the autumn months: brunch
+The best way to hijack the all-consuming anticipation is Cornucopia Whistler, a ten-day, full-immersion of fine food, delicious drinks and all-around revelry taking place each November, but there is another Whistler tradition that thrives in the autumn months: brunch.

 Brunch: Best Meal of the Day?

 As everyone knows (or should know) brunch is a combination of breakfast and lunch, typically eaten during the late morning or early afternoon.
 Brunch is awesome, but in a town with over a hundred places to eat, that awesomeness shines even brighter.

 “I love that brunch can go any direction,” says Amy Huddle, president of the Whistler Restaurant Association and no stranger to the best meal of the day.
 “It can be sweet or savoury, utilitarian or celebratory.
 I like the social aspect of brunch, it’s unrushed.”

 JUSTA JESKOVA PHOTOS